-- Q: What kind of animals will we see at Wild Hearts African Farm & Petting Zoo?
+- Q: What kind of animals will we see at Wild Hearts African Farm?

-A: We are home to over 80 animals and over 30 species, ranging from domesticated livestock such as cows, donkeys and Nigerian Dwarf Goats, to native wildlife such as owls, hawks and an eagle, as well as exotic animals such as ostrich, African tortoises, an African sand cat, African black-backed jackals and porcupines, Patagonian cavies, hedgehogs and geckos.
+A: We are home to over 60 animals and over 30 species, ranging from domesticated livestock such as cows, donkeys and Nigerian Dwarf Goats, to native wildlife such as owls, hawks and an eagle, as well as exotic animals such as African tortoises, an African sand cat, African black-backed jackals and porcupines, Patagonian cavies, hedgehogs and bearded dragons.

 - Q: Do you have dangerous animals like lions, tigers, bears or venomous snakes?

-A: We do not have and we do not plan to ever house dangerous animals.
+A: We do not have and we do not plan to ever house those types of dangerous animals.

-- Q: Will we get to feed or touch the animals in the petting zoo?
+- Q: Will we get to feed or touch the animals?

 A: We encourage it!
 Not every animal is touchable, and the tour guide will explain what animals you can touch.
 Touchable animals include our Patagonian Maras, tortoises, goats, ducks, lizards, and more!

 - Q: Are you handicap accessible?

-A: We have a handicap accessible boardwalk from our driveway that stretches around our pond and through 1/3 of our Petting Zoo allowing for numerous animal viewing opportunities.
-However, this is a working farm and there are a variety of uneven surfaces such as gravel, grass and mulch that are common on our property.
+A: We have handicap parking spaces, restrooms and sidewalks around our Education Center.
+Optional safari hikes and corn walk are on unimproved paths.
+We are a working farm and there are a variety of uneven surfaces such as gravel, grass and mulch that are common on our property.

 - Q: What is your farm producing?

 A: Wild Hearts is a USDA APHIS licensed facility.
-Currently we produce corn, soybeans, apples, hibiscus flowers, porcupine quills (naturally shed), ostrich feathers (naturally shed), goat kids and duck eggs.
+Currently we produce corn, apples, hibiscus flowers, porcupine quills (naturally shed), ostrich feathers (naturally shed), goat kids and duck eggs.